Cap-go/native-audio/README.md

 /**
  * This method will set the new volume for a audio file.
  * @param assetId - identifier of the asset
- *        volume - numerical value of the volume between 0.1 - 1.0
+ *        volume - numerical value of the volume between 0.1 - 1.0 default 1.0
  * @returns void
  */
 NativeAudio.setVolume({